Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 1. Programmatical concatonation

 Use pandas in Python to load all CSVs and merge them automatically.
-If the columns are not identical across datasets, we can align them by renaming or filling missing features with NaN (and later impute them).
+If the columns are not identical across datasets, we align them by renaming or filling missing features with NaN (and later impute them).

 ``` py
 import pandas as pd